Career Timeline of Hardik Pandya: Major Achievements and Milestones

 In November 2023, Hardik Pandya returned to the Mumbai Indians after two seasons with the Gujarat Titans in an all-cash trade deal.

-2023: Gujarat Titans Lost to Chennai Super Kings
+2023: Leading Gujarat Titans to Second Consecutive Final

-In the IPL 2023, Hardik Pandya again led Gujarat Titans to their second consecutive final but lost to Chennai Super Kings by five wickets through DLS method.
+In 2023, Hardik Pandya again led the Gujarat Titans to their second consecutive final in the IPL, but lost to Chennai Super Kings.

 In 2024, Hardik Pandya was named captain of the Mumbai Indians, replacing Rohit Sharma, a decision that drew criticism.
-Under Pandya's captaincy, Mumbai Indians had an unsuccessful campaign, failing to qualify for the playoffs.
+Mumbai Indians had an unsuccessful campaign in 2024, failing to qualify for the playoffs.